 DR LEAH GIBBS SENIOR LECTURER, SCHOOL OF GEOGRAPHY AND SUSTAINABLE COMMUNITIES Keeping both people and sharks safe as they share the ocean environment is a key focus of research for Dr Leah Gibbs.
 How do we make decisions about nature and what are the social, cultural and environmental implications of those decisions?
 For instance, people and sharks.
-Dr Gibbs' work on people and nature examines this very question-specifically the meanings, values and relationships that people form and associate with nature.
-She also works on interdisciplinary research on how we might bring together different traditions of thought and practice to better understand and address problems.
+Dr Gibbs' work on people and nature examines this very question-specifically the meanings, values and relationships that people form and associate with nature. practice to better understand and address problems.